dglava/showsho/README.md

 **Note:** I am no longer using this.
-I have started using [Sonarr](https://github.com/Sonarr/Sonarr) and its companions (Radarr, Bazarr, Prowlarr) and Jellyfin for my media library.
+I have started using [Sonarr](https://github.com/Sonarr/Sonarr) and its companions (Radarr and Bazarr) and Jellyfin for my media library.
-It might still me useful for people who want a more minimalist and simple solution.
+It might still be useful for people who want a more minimalist and simple solution.

 <hr>